JosephKemper/1000-Days-of-Code-Challenge/Coding Journal.md

 Wednesday, 7 September, 2022

 Today, I spent most of my time figuring out how to create issues in Github from my VS code.
 I want to get familiar with the tools and with the process of learning how to use new tools as I feel that will help set me up for when I actually get a programming job.
 I also figured out two simple projects I want to build to add to my portfolio.
 I got the idea from a video Andy Sterks that linked to a wonderful Github repository. https://github.com/andysterks/three-levels-of-projects The first two projects I want to make are an Expense Tracker and a Weight Tracker App.

+Day 28

+Thursday, 8 September, 2022

+Today, I completed a few challenges on codewars.
+I needed something relaxing to counter the stress I have been under, but still wanted to do my coding.